dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0205.md

 ( PC Magazine , February 2, 1999, p.
 4).
 In January 1999, Paul Somerson stated the same thing in PC Computing .
 It is practically impossible to get a credible estimate of how many discussion groups, forums, and clubs of multiple types have been formed and are continually being formed.
 What is the implication of cyberspace and cybernetwork growth for the studies of social networks and social capital?
 The short answer is: incredible.

 In view of the dramatic growth of cybernetworks, a fundamental question can be raised: do cybernetworks carry social capital?
 If so, there is strong evidence either that the recent argument that social capital has been on the decline is false or that the decline has been arrested.
 I suggest that indeed we are witnessing a revolutionary rise of social capital , as represented by cybernetworks.
-In fact, we are witnessing a new era in

-Cybernetworks and the Global Village 215

-which social capital will soon supersede personal capital in significance and effect.
+In fact, we are witnessing a new era in which social capital will soon supersede personal capital in significance and effect.

 Cybernetworks provide social capital in the sense that they carry resources that go beyond mere information purposes.
 E-commerce is a case in point.
 Many sites offer free information, but they carry adver-tisements presumably enticing the user to purchase certain merchandise or services.
 They also provide incentives to motivate users to take actions.
 The Internet has also provided avenues for exchanges and possible formation of collectivities (Fernback 1997; Jones 1997b; Watson 1997) These「virtual」connections allow users to connect with others with few time or space constraints.
 Access to information in conjunction with interactive facilities makes cybernetworks not only rich in social capital, but also an important investment for participants’ purposive actions in both the production and consumption markets.

-Just as pertinent is the debate on whether globalization of cybernetworks represents a reproduction of the world system where the core states or actors continue to dominate and indeed「colonize」peripheral states/

-actors by incorporating the latter into global economic systems dominated by the former (Brecher and Costello 1998; Browne and Fishwick 1998; Sassen and Appiah 1998).
+Just as pertinent is the debate on whether globalization of cybernetworks represents a reproduction of the world system where the core states or actors continue to dominate and indeed「colonize」peripheral states/actors by incorporating the latter into global economic systems dominated by the former (Brecher and Costello 1998; Browne and Fishwick 1998; Sassen and Appiah 1998).
 This argument is supported by evidence that international organizations, international corporations, and international economic forms, such as commodity chains, are dominated by the values, culture, and authority of dominant states’ corporations or by these states themselves.
 There is much concern about the increasing inequality of access to cyberspace around the world.
 As the rich countries and actors gain greater access to capital in cyberspace, the poor countries and actors are largely shut out from the cybercommunity.

 Yet, cybernetworks suggest, at least for those who gain access to cyberspace, the possibility of a bottom-up globalization process whereby entrepreneurship and group formations become viable without the dominance of any particular class of actors (Wellman 1998).
 Do cybernetworks suggest a neo-globalization process?
 While not denying that the dominant states and actors remain actively interested in controlling the development of cyberspace, I argue that cybernetworks represent a new era of democratic and entrepreneur networks and relations in which resources flow and are shared by a large number of participants with new rules and practices, many of which are devoid of colonial intent or capability.